igivotron/SandBox-2170/HW3/README.md

 ## Task's done by members
 - **Igor** :
+    - Compute and orient the normals
+    - Helped on solving poisson equation
+    - Helped on implementing marching cubes
-    - Normals
+    - Time complexity analysis

 - **Myrine** :
+    - Computation of the sigma used in the gaussian splatting
-    - Marching cubes
+    - Implementation of marching cubes algorithm

 - **Lionel** :
-    - Vector field
+    - Compute the vector field
+    - Solve the Poisson equation